How To Get Your Life Together And Get Out Of Your Own Way

 Get into the habit of questioning yourself, not just in one area but across your whole life.
 Start out by assessing the way you spend your time.

-You've already identified that you and feeling like your life is out of control and like you keep getting in your own way.
+You've already identified that you and feeling like your life are out of control and like you keep getting in your own way.
 Try to write down more about this.

 Next, question the decisions you make.
 At the end of the day, look back over the choices you made and try to spot ones where you lost control, ceded control to others, or blocked yourself in some way.